main-educational/main-educational.github.io/content/installation.md

   - A version control system: Git
   - A remote-capable text editor: VSCode
   - Python 3 via Miniconda
-  - A virtualization system: Docker
+  - A virtualization system: Docker (Optional)
   - A GitHub account
   - A modern browser